PEEK Injection Moulding: Mastering High-Performance Polymer Processing

 • Wear Monitoring: Regular inspection and measurement

-• Platen Parallelism: Critical for precision parts
+• Paralelismo de platen: Critical for precision parts

 • Tie Bar Strength: Adequate for high injection pressures

-• Ejection System: Precise, controlled ejection essential
+• Sistema de eyección: Precise, controlled ejection essential

-• Closed-Loop Control: For all critical parameters
+• Control de bucle cerrado: For all critical parameters

-• Data Logging: Complete process documentation
+• Registro de datos: Complete process documentation

 • Recipe Management: Multiple optimized parameter sets

-• Integration: With all auxiliary equipment
+• Integración: With all auxiliary equipment

 Auxiliary Equipment: